Dmitry-Antipov/tangle_traverser/README.md

 Be sure that you use the same graph for all the files (gfa, alignment, coverage, tangle and border nodes) -  HiFi graph (or --verkko-output) will not work with tangle nodes provided with respect to the final ONT resolved (utig4- in verkko case) graph.

+Tangle traversal does no scaffolding.
+So, when running on tangles with two genomic paths you should provide incoming and outgoing boundary node pairs with --boundary-nodes boundary_file.tsv

+File should be tab separated, in format: incoming_hap1_node  outgoing_hap1_node incoming_hap2_node  outgoing_hap2_node

+Tangle_traverer does not support tangles with more than 2 traversing paths (i.e. most of the rDNA tangles)

 ### Example:
 ```bash
 ./tangle_traverser.py --gfa assembly.gfa --alignment reads.gaf --output results_dir --tangle-node utig4-267 --quality-threshold 20